infobloxopen/terraform-provider-bloxone/templates/guides/quickstart-dfp.md

 ### BloxOne Host on AWS with DFP service

-As the first step, you will also configure a BloxOne Host on AWS with DFP service.
+As the first step, you will configure a BloxOne Host on AWS with DFP service.

 You will use the following module to create it:
 - [bloxone_infra_host_aws](https://github.com/infobloxopen/terraform-provider-bloxone/tree/master/modules/bloxone_infra_host_aws)